a-b-street/docs/book/src/howto/README.md

 [r/abstreet](http://old.reddit.com/r/abstreet):

 - [Windows](https://github.com/a-b-street/abstreet/releases/download/v0.2.41/abstreet_windows_v0_2_41.zip)
   - Unzip the folder, then run `play_abstreet.bat`.
-You'll probably getting a warning about running software from an unknown publisher.
+If you get a warning about compressed files, choose to extract -- you can't run from the .zip directly.
+  - If you get a "Windows protected you" security warning, click "more info", then "run anyway."
+We don't sign the release yet, so A/B Street shows up as an unknown publisher.
 - [Mac](https://github.com/a-b-street/abstreet/releases/download/v0.2.41/abstreet_mac_v0_2_41.zip)
   - Unzip the directory, then run `play_abstreet.sh`.
   - If you get an error about the developer unverified,